John (Jay) Pellicone

 John Van Deventer

 John Van Deventer is a native Texan born in Ft Worth and raised in Arlington.
 John served in the US Navy for 7 years on board the USS Midway flying A7E Corsair II.
-He has been flying at American for over 30 years.
+He retired in May of 2021 after over 35 years of service with American Airlines.
 John served on the APA Safety committee for many years in accident investigation and ASAP.

 Neil Raaz became a second generation Army Aviator when he graduated pilot training as the Distinguished Honor Graduate in 1991.
 He went on to serve active duty and reserve assignments in both the Army and Navy, eventually qualifying in seven different military aircraft types.